seung-lab/e2198-gc-analysis/README.md

 ## EM data, cell reconstructions / `e2198_reconstruction`
 This submodule contains many of the initial steps, and more general facilities that are needed by almost all subsequent analyses.
-Especially code to create the initial cell_info structure is availble here. (see for additional details)
+Especially code to create the initial cell_info structure is availble here. (see README in the submodule for additional details)

 Importantly, the final cell type assignments as a result of the hierarchical clustering are in the cell_info_typedef_gc.m file contained in this repository.